-The devices in this kit, plus other accessories (some optional and not included in the pack), form the automation system named "WS2S", designed for the automation of a "residential" swing gate.
+The devices in this kit, plus other accessories (some optional and not included in the pack), form the automation system named "WG20S", designed for the automation of a "residential" swing gate.
 Any other use than as specified herein or in environmental conditions other than as stated in this manual is to be considered improper and is strictly prohibited!

-The main part of the automation comprises an electromechanical gearmotor, fitted with a 24 V dc motor with helical teeth gear; it is fitted with a mechanical key release which enables manual movement of the gate in the event of a power failure.
-The gearmotor is equipped with a control unit that manages operation of the entire automation.
+The main part of the automation comprises one control unit and two electromechanical gearmotors, each equipped with a 24 V DC motor, a worm reducer and a mechanical locking system with key to enable manual opening and closing of the gate in the event of a power failure.

 The control unit comprises a board and incorporated radio receiver which receives the commands sent by the user via a transmitter.
 It can memorise up to 256 GTX4 transmitters (if memorised in "Mode I") and up to 6 pairs of PH100 photocells.